mattcroat/joy-of-code/posts/svelte-state-management/svelte-state-management.md

 ctx.fill()
 ```

-I'm happy with the API I dreamed up and I go implement it but there's one problem and it's passing the reference to the `<canvas>` element around which is tedious. 😫
+I'm happy with the API and I go implement it but there's one problem and it's passing the reference to the `<canvas>` element around which is tedious. 😮‍💨

 ```html:example.svelte showLineNumbers
 <Canvas {canvas}>